Sanglorian/orcus/Orcus Advanced Options - current.md

 While your sworn enemy lives, you suffer a -2 penalty on attack rolls with all other weapons.

+### Ravening (II)

+Roll d12s for bonus damage on a critical hit, instead of d6s as usual.

 ### Slayer (I)

 Each *slayer* weapon is attuned to a different variety of creature, chosen or picked randomly from the list below.
 For example, there are *giant-slayer* and *dragon-slayer* weapons.